qoocollections/content-metadata-remover/README.md

-# `@xoi/gps-metadata-remover`
+# `@qoocollections/content-metadata-remover` from `@xoi/gps-metadata-remover`
-> Frontend-friendly Javascript package that removes GPS metadata from images and videos
+> Frontend-friendly Javascript package that removes GPS & datetime metadata from images and videos

 Takes a photo or video file and writes over in-place where GPS metadata is detected.
-Removes Exif from images and various forms of GPS metadata from videos.
+Removes Exif from images and various forms of GPS and datetime metadata from videos.

 Currently compatible with JPG, PNG, TIF, MOV, MP4